RickyRicardo1500/p1-ec2-rest-converter/DESIGN.md

 - Provision and secure a VM in AWS EC2.
 - Expose a minimal REST API over HTTP.
 - Run the service reliably with systemd.
-- Apply basic DevOps practices: logging, README, reproducible setup.
-- Practice cloud cost hygiene and cleanup.

 ---

 ## Technology Stack
-- **AWS EC2 (t2.micro, Ubuntu 22.04 LTS / Amazon Linux 2)**: Cloud virtual machine to host the service.
+- **AWS EC2 (t3.micro, Ubuntu 24.04 LTS / Amazon Linux 2023)**: Cloud virtual machine to host the service.
 - **Node.js + Express**: Chosen for its simplicity and speed in building REST APIs.
 - **Morgan**: Middleware for HTTP request logging.
 - **systemd**: Ensures the service runs automatically on boot and restarts on failure.